top of page

 We grew up in the same neighborhood and have known each other since we were little kids.
 We went to the same school, played together, and shared the same friends.
 We loved music, mimicking variety show stars we envied, listening to radio countdowns after school, and making up dance routines.

 My pursuit ended after a riding accident shattered not only my bones but my dreams when I hit the ground less than a year after moving.
+Florida became less and less attractive.

 Bam, my heart sank.
 Ouch.
 It hurt.